 HPC for the next generation of scientists - but not for beginners

-Carrying out computational science and engineering (CS&E) research on very powerful computers – such as the top 50 in the semi-annual TOP500 rankings – requires knowledge of a broad spectrum of topics and many skills.
 Today’s high-end computers are not easy to use: they have tens of thousands to millions of cores, and the architectures of both of the individual processors and the entire system are complex.
 Achieving top performance on these systems can be quite difficult.
 Furthermore, every three to five years, HPC architectures change enough that different optimisations or approaches might be needed in order to use the new systems efficiently.

 Reflecting on the CS&E landscape described above, I was motivated to organise the Argonne Training Program on Extreme-Scale Computing (ATPESC) – an intense, two-week programme that covers most of the topics and skills that are needed to conduct computational science and engineering research on today’s and tomorrow’s high-end computers.
 The programme has three goals.
 First, to provide the participants with in-depth knowledge on several of the topics, especially programming techniques and numerical algorithms that are effective in leading-edge HPC systems.
 Second, to make them aware of available software and techniques for all the topics, so that when their research requires a certain skill or software tools, they know where to look to find it instead of reinventing the tools or methodologies.
 And third, through exposure to the trends in HPC architectures and software, to indicate approaches that are likely to provide performance portability over the next decade or more.

 Performance portability is important for applications that often have lifetimes that span several generations of computer architectures.
 It is tempting to write software tailored to the platform one is using and exploiting its special features at all levels of the code.
 Researchers in the early stages of their careers may not be aware that by taking that approach, they are exposing themselves to having to rethink their algorithms and rewrite their software repeatedly.
-Some rewriting is inevitable but by designing the software architecture such that the use of features specific to a given platform are at a low level and easily identifiable, one greatly reduces the effort to transition to future architectures.
-In addition, using software components written by world experts who track the evolution of supercomputers and optimise their packages to the new systems also reduces the effort to achieve performance portability.
-However, one first has to know that such software components exist.

 The ATPESC was offered in the summer of 2013 for the first time.
-It will be offered again this year from 3-15 August, taking place in suburban Chicago.
+It was offered again this year from 3-15 August, taking place in suburban Chicago.
 The 64 participants were selected from 150 applicants and are doctoral students, postdocs, and computational scientists who have used at least one HPC system for a reasonably complex application and are engaged in or planning to conduct computational science and engineering research on large-scale computers.
 Their research interests span the disciplines that benefit from HPC, such as physics, chemistry, materials science, computational fluid dynamics, climate modelling, and biology.

 Some research laboratories are planning to offer similar training programmes.
 We welcome the proliferation, since there is a growing need for knowledgeable computational scientists and engineers as the value of HPC is recognised in many fields.